 Soon after Steiner mobilized an international campaign to outlaw and halt the commercial killing of sea turtles in Mexico.

-The Sea Turtle Restoration Project has saved thousands of sea turtles and other marine species through hands-on conservation, policy change, and consumer change campaigns.
+The Sea Turtle Restoration Project has saved hundreds of thousands of sea turtles and other marine species through hands-on conservation, policy change, and consumer change campaigns.

 By 1997, the program had grown to include a full-time staff working at its headquarters in the Bay Area and an office and staff in Costa Rica and it became an independent organization called Turtle Island Restoration Network.